-PPG Australia Group acknowledges that its success in achieving these Goals will be dependent upon the full support of its global supplier base for which PPG's Global Sustainability Committee has issued its Supplier Sustainability Policy (see link: https://procurement.ppg.com/Programs/ Supplier-Sustainability).
+PPG Australia Group acknowledges that its success in achieving these Goals will be dependent upon the full support of its global supplier base for which PPG's Global Sustainability Committee has issued its Supplier Sustainability Policy (see link: https://procurement.ppg.com/Programs/Supplier-Sustainability), which was updated in 2023.

-8. PROCEDURE FOR ON-BOARDING A NEW SUPPLIER, ANNUAL SUPPLIER RATINGS AND SUPPLIER AUDITS
+9. ANNUAL SUPPLIER RATINGS AND SUPPLIER AUDITS